heathsc/gemBS-rs/README.md

 Changelog:
 ----------

+    4.1.1 Fix bug in cli for index sub command
     4.1.0 Switch to clap v3
     4.0.4 Add max_template_length option to gemBS (option passed on to bs_call) 4.0.3 Fix problem with reading BCF files from older versions of